-- a) Ensure that theft or exploitation does not continue; or - b) Recover the Member's funds to pay the Member's enrollment fee obligation. - I. The member's enrollment period is within 90 days of the initial enrollment and all other disenrollment options. - 3.
+- a) Ensure that theft or exploitation does not continue; or - b) Recover the Member's funds to pay the Member's enrollment fee obligation. - 3.
 Additional appropriate reasons for disenrollment from a Health Plan include, but are not limited to the following: - a.
 Member chooses another Health Plan during the annual plan change period; - b.
 The Member missed Annual Plan Change due to temporary loss of Medicaid eligibility and was reenrolled in their former Health Plan as described in §9.1.B.; - c.
 Member's PCP, behavioral health provider, specialist or LTSS residential facility is not in the Health Plan's provider network and is in the provider network of a different Health Plan; - d.
 Member is eligible to receive HCBS or "at risk" services and is enrolled in a Health Plan with a waiting list for HCBS or "at risk" services and another Health Plan does not have a waiting list for the necessary service(s); - e.
 DHS has imposed sanctions on the Health Plan as described in §14.20.A; - f.
 The Health Plan's contract with DHS is terminated or is suspended as described in §14.16; - g.
 Mutual agreement by participating Health Plans, the Member, and DHS;

 - h.
-Member requests disenrollment for cause, at any time, due to: - 1) An administrative appeal decision; - Provisions in administrative rules, Federal or State statutes; - 3) A legal decision; - 4) Relocation of the Member to a service area where the Health Plan does not provide service; - 5) Change in foster placement if necessary for the best interest of the child; - 6) The Health Plan's refusal, because of moral or religious objections, to cover the service the Member seeks as allowed for in §8.5; - 7) The Member's need for related services, for example a cesarean section and a tubal ligation, to be performed at the same time and not all related services are available within the network and the Member's PCP or another provider determines that receiving the services separately would subject the Member to unnecessary risk; - 8) The Member does not have access to women's healthcare specialists for breast cancer screening, pap smears, or pelvic exams; - 9) Other reasons, including but not limited to, poor quality of care, lack of access to services covered under the contract, or lack of access to providers
+Member requests disenrollment for cause, at any time, due to: - 1) An administrative appeal decision; - Provisions in administrative rules, Federal or State statutes; - 3) A legal decision; - 4) Relocation of the Member to a service area where the Health Plan does not provide service; - 5) Change in foster placement if necessary for the best interest of the child; - 6) The Health Plan's refusal, because of moral or religious objections, to cover the service the Member seeks as allowed for in §8.5; - 7) The Member's need for related services, for example a cesarean section and a tubal ligation, to be performed at the same time and not all related services are available within the network and the Member's PCP or another provider determines that receiving the services separately would subject the Member to unnecessary risk; - 8) The Member does not have access to women's healthcare specialists for breast cancer screening, pap smears, or pelvic exams; - Other reasons, including but not limited to, poor quality of care, lack of access to services covered under the contract, or lack of access to providers experienced in dealing with the Member's healthcare needs, lack of direct access to but not limited to certified nurse midwives, pediatric nurse practitioners, family nurse practitioners, women's healthcare specialists for breast cancer screenings, pap smears and pelvic exams, if available in the geographic area in which the Member resides; or

-- experienced in dealing with the Member's healthcare needs, lack of direct access to but not limited to certified nurse midwives, pediatric nurse practitioners, family nurse practitioners, women's healthcare specialists for breast cancer screenings, pap smears and pelvic exams, if available in the geographic area in which the Member resides; or - 9) Any Member who uses LTSS that would experience a disruption in their residence or employment due to having to change their residential, institutional, or employment supports provider based on that provider's change in status from in-network to outof-network. - 11) When Health Plan that has an on-going sanction listed in §14.21.F and continued enrollment causes damages to a Member's health and wellness. - 4.
+- 10)Any Member who uses LTSS that would experience a disruption in their residence or employment due to having to change their residential, institutional, or employment supports provider based on that provider's change in status from in-network to outof-network. - 4.
 DHS shall provide daily disenrollment data to the Health Plan via disenrollment roster on DHS SFTP file server seven (7) days a week. - 5.
 Disenrollment requests shall be determined no later than the first day of the second month following the month that the Member or the Health Plan files the request.
-If DHS fails to make a determination in that time frame, the transfer or disenrollment shall be considered approved and effective on that day. - 6.
-Any Member dissatisfied with DHS' determination denying their request to disenroll from their Health Plan shall be given access to the State administrative hearing process. - 7.
+If DHS fails to make a determination in that time frame, the transfer or disenrollment shall be considered approved and effective on that day. - Any Member dissatisfied with DHS' determination denying their request to disenroll from their Health Plan shall be given access to the State administrative hearing process. - 7.
 The Health Plan shall not request disenrollment of a Member for discriminating reasons, including: